 General principles for the presentation of information

-Financial market participants shall provide the information eferred to in this Regulation in a manner that is easily accessible, non-discriminatory, free of charge, simple, concise, comprehensible, fair, clear and not misleading.
+Financial market participants shall provide the informationreferred to in this Regulation in a manner that is easily accessible, non-discriminatory, free of charge, simple, concise, comprehensible, fair, clear and not misleading.
 The information shall be presented and laid out in a way that is easy to read, using characters of readable size, and shall be written in a style that facilitates its understanding.

 Financial market participants shall provide the information referred to in this Regulation in searchable electronic format.